 Base Radio Operators must demonstrate that they meet the requirements identified in the Qualifications section every three calendar years following their date of initial certification.
 The review cycle period shall begin the first January of the year following the initial certification.

-C. Knowledge and Performance Specifications
+C. Knowledge and Performance Expectations

 Equipment